matthewowen/jekyll-mapping/README.markdown

 Copyright 2012 Matthew Owen

-Distributed under the terms of the GNU General Public License
+Distributed under the terms of the GNU Lesser General Public License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.